drj-sharma/glogger/README.md

-Glogger: A Logger library for golang with request id, timestamp and many more features
+Glogger: A logging library for Golang, simple and easy to use compatible with the standard library logger.

 ## Installation & testing